grantharris33/WNBA-Fantasy-League/MVP_STORIES.md

    - Warning messages when using admin overrides

 ### Acceptance Criteria
-- [ ] Admins can grant additional moves to any team with reason tracking
+- [x] Admins can grant additional moves to any team with reason tracking
-- [ ] Admin-granted moves are tracked separately from normal weekly moves
+- [x] Admin-granted moves are tracked separately from normal weekly moves
-- [ ] Users can see total available moves (normal + admin granted)
+- [x] Users can see total available moves (normal + admin granted)
-- [ ] All admin move grants are logged for audit purposes
+- [x] All admin move grants are logged for audit purposes
 - [ ] Frontend clearly indicates when admin overrides are being used

+### Implementation Status: ✅ BACKEND COMPLETE
+**Note**: All backend functionality has been implemented and tested.
+Frontend integration remains for Story 6.

 ---